 Signs and symptoms of personality disorders vary based on the type of disorder you have and your personal experiences.
 Generally, personality disorders affect at least two of these areas:

 - Way of thinking about yourself or others

 Many people with personality disorders also experience other mental health conditions, such as anxiety disorders, mood disorders, impulse control disorders, or substance use disorders.

 First, at Sulcata Psychiatry, Ms. Johnston performs a complete psychiatric evaluation, which may include cognitive testing.
 She discusses your particular concerns and goals for treatment.
 She takes the time to connect with you personally and makes you a partner in your mental health care plan.

 Depending on your needs, your individualized treatment plan may include medication to relieve your symptoms, talk therapy, or a combination of both.
 To ensure the most effective medication prescription for you, Ms. Johnston offers in-office pharmacogenetic testing with Genomind®.

-Ms. Johnston may also recommend alternative therapies like bibliotherapy, physical activity, stress management techniques like yoga, and changes to your nutrition or sleep habits.
+Our providers may also recommend alternative therapies like bibliotherapy, physical activity, stress management techniques like yoga, and changes to your nutrition or sleep habits.

 To find relief from personality disorders, call Sulcata Psychiatry or request an appointment online today.